agregory999/oci-policy-analysis/docs/source/architecture.md

 **Valid** - Policy statements can become invalid for a variety of reasons, so it makes sense to check and store this information.
 An example of an ivalid policy statement is when a location was referred to as "compartment id ocid1.xx.yy.zzz", and then the compartment is later deleted.

+**Invalid Reasons** - If a policy statement is determined (post-parsing) to be invalid, the reason(s) are made available to the data model for display and analysis.

+**Policy Overlap** - Using OCI Resource -> Permissions mapping data, the program attempts to infer which policy statements overlap with each statement, and make that available for display.
+For example, if 2 statements cover the same underlying permission, it is considered an overlap.

 ## Layers